-We’ve had the pleasure of having both artists in South Africa before, and we’re incredibly excited to have them back for Origin Festival 2019 this weekend.
 We had a chat with Dick & Gustavo, to discuss their friendship, being a part of the Nano family, upcoming performances and more.

 Hello Dick and Gustavo!
 I know the two of you met in Brasil many years ago.
 I assume friendship is a good starting point for collaboration.
 How did Circuit Breakers come about?